per1234/esparto/README.md

 ## Notes on CPU Tab

 * This will mostly be used by developers to make sure their Esparot code behaves properly and co-operates well with other tasks, Especially those that Esparto needs to function.
-Detailed analysis is a very complex topic and will be the subject of an upcoming Youtube video, as it is far easier to explain while watching real-life apps, especially how to spot potential problems wiht your code
+Detailed analysis is a very complex topic and will be the subject of an upcoming Youtube video, as it is far easier to explain while watching real-life apps, especially how to spot potential problems with your code

 * The graphs start from the right-hand side each time you revisit the tab
 * Setting the system variable ESPARTO_LOG_STATS to 1 causes Esparto to send all the CPU stats to MQTT 1x per second

 ***